beaconsproject/disturbance_explorer/README.md

   - Calculate the regional human footprint (or landscape intactness) applying user-defined buffers of influence around linear or areal disturbances
   - Save footprint and intactness maps as a geopackage for use in QGIS or ArcGIS

-The app is located at: https://beaconsproject.shinyapps.io/disturbance_explorer [Note that the latest version will be uploaded by May 31, 2023]
+The app is located at: https://beaconsproject.shinyapps.io/disturbance_explorer

 The app can also be run from a local machine using the following steps: